 We have been hearing from residents about favorite stores, restaurants and businesses they would like to see and we love receiving that input.
 We envision adding to the retailers in downtown Darien a number of artisanal food purveyors, as well as retailers of women's clothing, home goods, children's clothing, shoes, lingerie, and swimwear.
 At this time, we do not have any agreements with tenants other than our existing customers, but please be sure to register on our website to receive email announcements.
 If you have good ideas for us as to retailers you would like to see come to Darien, please let us know!
 We welcome your input, as this is your downtown!

 What about the traffic that the new buildings will generate?

-We will be studying the traffic implications of the Project in the months to come, but we believe that with good planning, the traffic situation of downtown Darien may actually improve as a result of the Project.
+We have studied the traffic implications of the Project and we believe that with good planning, the traffic situation of downtown Darien may actually improve as a result of the Project.
 The current back-out parking on the Boston Post Road creates traffic delays and accidents on a regular basis.
 New side streets off of the Boston Post Road will serve to take pressure off of the Boston Post Road and should improve the flow of cars through the downtown.
 Given that a large number of office employees would be expected to commute to work via Metro North, the impact on traffic in the area will not be as significant as one might think.
 Lastly, by creating a special place where people can live, work and play, we will reduce the need for many people in our community today to drive to downtown Darien.

 What about the Project's impact on Schools?